 FAMILY LAW ATTORNEYS PROVIDING KNOWLEDGEABLE GUIDANCE TO ATLANTA RESIDENTS

 Although the overall divorce rate is trending downward, it is going up sharply for couples over 50.
 While the fact that you may be embarking upon a well-traveled path can be reassuring, you nevertheless need to understand how it will affect your own life and make a forthright assessment of the consequences you are likely to face with a late-life divorce.
-For your specific questions and concerns, consult the family law lawyers at the Law Offices of Thomas C. Rowsey.
-We assist Atlanta residents and other individuals throughout Georgia in exploring their options when they are dissolving a marriage.
+For your specific questions and concerns, consult the lawyers at Rowsey & Stelter.
+We assist Atlanta residents and other individuals throughout Georgia in exploring their options when they are dissolving a marriage and other family law cases.

 DISTINCTIVE ASPECTS OF LATE-LIFE DIVORCE